-SRMs were calculated for each $0.5^{\circ} \times 0.5^{\circ}$ grid-cell over Europe ( $10^{\circ} \text{W}-50^{\circ} \text{E}$ , $25^{\circ} \text{N}-75^{\circ} \text{N}$ ) using the Lagrangian particle dispersion model FLEXPART version 10.4 (Pisso et al., 2019) adapted to model ammonia.
-The model releases computational particles that are tracked backward in time using hourly ERA5 (Hersbach et al., 2020) assimilated meteorological analyses from the European Centre for Medium-Range Weather Forecasts (ECMWF) with 137 vertical layers and a horizontal resolution of $0.5^{\circ} \times 0.5^{\circ}$ .
-FLEXPART simulates turbulence (Cassiani et al., 2015), unresolved mesoscale motions (Stohl et al., 2005) and convection (Forster et al., 2007).
-SRMs were calculated for 7 days backward in time, at temporal intervals that matched satellite measurements and at spatial resolution of $0.5^{\circ} \times 0.5^{\circ}$ .
-This 7-day backward tracking is sufficiently long to include almost all ammonia sources that contribute to surface concentrations at the receptors given a typical atmospheric lifetime of about a day (Evangeliou et al., 2021; Van Damme et al., 2018).
+SRMs were calculated for each $0.5^{\circ} \times 0.5^{\circ}$ grid cell over Europe (25-75° N, 10° W-50° E,) using the Lagrangian particle dispersion model FLEXPART version 10.4 (Pisso et al., 2019) adapted to model ammonia.
+The model releases computational particles that are tracked backward in time using hourly ERA5 (Hersbach et al., 2020) assimilated meteorological analyses from the European Centre for Medium-Range Weather Forecasts (ECMWF), with 137 vertical layers and a horizontal resolution of $0.5^{\circ} \times 0.5^{\circ}$.
+FLEX-PART simulates turbulence (Cassiani et al., 2015), unresolved mesoscale motions (Stohl et al., 2005), and convection (Forster et al., 2007).
+SRMs were calculated for 7 d backward in time, at temporal intervals that matched satellite measurements and at a spatial resolution of $0.5^{\circ} \times 0.5^{\circ}$.
+This 7 d backward tracking is sufficiently long to include almost all ammonia sources that contribute to surface concentrations at the receptors, given its typical atmospheric lifetime of about a day (Evangeliou et al., 2021; Van Damme et al., 2018).

-The complicated heterogeneous chemistry of ammonia was modelled with the Eulerian model LMDz-OR-INCA, which couples the LMDz (Laboratoire de Météorologie Dynamique) General Circulation Model (GCM) (Hourdin et al., 2006) with the INCA (INteraction with Chemistry and Aerosols) model (Folberth et al., 2006; Hauglustaine et al., 2004) and with the land surface dynamical vegetation model ORCHIDEE (ORganizing Carbon and Hydrology In Dynamic Ecosystems) (Krinner et al., 2005).
-The model has a horizontal resolution of 2.5°×1.3°, and 39 hybrid vertical levels extending to the stratosphere.
+The complicated heterogeneous chemistry of ammonia was modelled with the Eulerian model LMDz-OR-INCA, which couples the LMDz (Laboratoire de Météorologie Dynamique) general circulation model (GCM) (Hourdin et al., 2006) with the INCA (INteraction with Chemistry and Aerosols) model (Folberth et al., 2006; Hauglustaine et al., 2004) and with the land surface dynamical vegetation model ORCHIDEE (ORganizing Carbon and Hydrology In Dynamic Ecosystems) (Krinner et al., 2005).
+The model has a horizontal resolution of $2.5^{\circ} \times 1.3^{\circ}$ and 39 hybrid vertical levels extending to the stratosphere.
 It accounts for large-scale advection of tracers (Hourdin and Armengaud, 1999), deep convection (Emanuel, 1991), while turbulent mixing in the planetary boundary layer (PBL) is based on a local second-order closure formalism.
-The model simulates atmospheric transport of natural and anthropogenic aerosols and accounts for emissions, transport (resolved and sub-grid scale), and dry and wet (in-cloud/below-cloud scavenging) deposition of chemical species and aerosols interactively.
-LMDz-OR-INCA includes a full chemical scheme for cycle and nitrate particle formation, as well as a state-of-the-art the ammonia CH4/NOx/CO/NMHC/O3 tropospheric photochemistry (Hauglustaine et al., 2014).
-The global transport of ammonia was simulated for 2020 with a month of spin-up by nudging the winds of the 3-hourly ERA5 (Hersbach et al., 2020) with a relaxation time of 10 days (Hourdin et al., 2006).
+The model simulates atmospheric transport of natural and anthropogenic aerosols and accounts for emissions, transport (resolved and subgrid scale), and dry and wet (in-cloud/below-cloud scavenging) deposition of chemical species and aerosols interactively.
+LMDz-OR-INCA includes a full chemical scheme for the ammonia cycle and nitrate particle formation, as well as state-of-the-art $CH_4/NO_x/CO/non-methanehydrocarbons(NMHCs)/O_3$ tropospheric photochemistry (Hauglustaine et al., 2014).
+The global transport of ammonia was simulated for 2020 with a month of spin-up by nudging the winds of the 3-hourly ERA5 data (Hersbach et al., 2020) with a relaxation time of 10 d (Hourdin et al., 2006).

-For the calculation of ammonia's lifetime, LMDz-OR-INCA ran with traditional emissions for anthropogenic, biomass burning and oceanic emission sources from ECLIPSEv5a (Evaluating the CLimate and Air Quality ImPacts of Short-livEd Pollutants), GFED4 (Global Fire Emission Dataset) and GEIA (Global Emissions InitiAtive) (hereafter called "EGG") (Bouwman et al., 1997; Giglio et al., 2013; Klimont et al., 2017).
-FLEXPART uses the exponential mass removal for radioactive species based on the e-folding lifetime (Pisso et al., 2019), which gives the time needed to reduce the species mass to 1/e contribution.
-We calculated the e-folding lifetime (Kristiansen et al., 2016; Croft et al., 2014) of ammonia from LMDz-OR-INCA, assuming that the loss occurs as a result of all processes affecting ammonia (chemical reactions, deposition) with a minimum time-step of 1800 s.
-Then we calculated the exponential loss of ammonia and the respective loss-rate constant $\kappa$ (s-1).
+For the calculation of ammonia's lifetime, LMDz-OR-INCA ran with traditional emissions for anthropogenic, biomass burning, and oceanic emission sources from ECLIP-SEv5a (Evaluating the CLimate and Air Quality ImPacts of Short-livEd Pollutants), GFED4 (Global Fire Emission Dataset), and GEIA (Global Emissions InitiAtive) (hereafter called "EGG") (Bouwman et al., 1997; Giglio et al., 2013; Klimont et al., 2017).
+FLEXPART uses the exponential mass removal for radioactive species based on the e-folding lifetime (Pisso et al., 2019), which gives the time needed to reduce the species mass to a 1/e contribution.
+We calculated the e-folding lifetime (Kristiansen et al., 2016; Croft et al., 2014) of ammonia from LMDz-OR-INCA, assuming that the loss occurs as a result of all processes affecting ammonia (chemical reactions, deposition), with a minimum time step of 1800 s.
+Then we calculated the exponential loss of ammonia and the respective loss rate constant κ (s-1).
 We point to Tichý et al. (2023) for more details on the methodology to avoid repetition.